practicalli/clojure/reference/clojure-cli-tools/example-alias-definitions.md

 ![Clojure CLI tools - using -P flag to download project dependencies](/images/clojure-cli-tools-dependencies-p-flag.png)

 > #### Hint::Qualified namespaces required
-> If an unqualified library name is used, eg. `compojure`, then a warning is sent to the standard out.
-Change the name of the library to be fully qualified eg. `weavejester/compojure`
+> If an unqualified library name is used, e.g. `compojure`, then a warning is sent to the standard out.
+Change the name of the library to be fully qualified e.g. `weavejester/compojure`
 >
 >In a future version of the Clojure CLI tools unqualified namespaces will not be downloaded.